 - Managed Futures

-- Commodities Futures
+- Equities

 - Fixed Income

 The Managed Futures strategy is designed to produce capital appreciation by capturing returns related to the commodity markets.
-The Managed Futures strategy is designed to produce capital appreciation by capturing returns related to the commodity and financial markets by investing long or short in: (i) futures, (ii) forwards, (iii) options, (iv) spot contracts, or (v) swaps, each of which may be tied to (a) currencies including Bitcoin and Ether cryptoassets, (b) interest rates, (c) stock market indices, (d) energy resources, (e) metals or (f) agricultural products.
+The Managed Futures strategy is designed to produce capital appreciation by capturing returns related to the commodity and financial markets by investing long or short in: (i) futures, (ii) forwards, (iii) options, (iv) spot contracts, or (v) swaps, each of which may be tied to (a) currencies and Bitcoin and Ethereum cryptoassets, (b) interest rates, (c) stock market indices, (d) energy resources, (e) metals or (f) agricultural products.
 These derivative instruments may be used as substitutes for securities, interest rates, currencies and commodities and for hedging.
 To the extent the Fund uses swaps or structured notes under the Managed Futures strategy, the investments will generally have payments linked to commodity or financial derivatives that are designed to produce returns similar to those of the Underlying Funds and their respective sub-strategies.
 The Fund does not invest more than 25% of its assets in contracts with any one counterparty.
 Sub-strategies may include investment styles that rely upon buy and sell signals generated from technical analysis systems such as trend-pattern recognition, as well as from fundamental economic analysis and relative value comparisons.
 Investments made according to the Fund's strategy will be made without restriction as to the country.
-The Fund will only seek investment exposure to Bitcoin and Ether through investment in cash-settled futures contracts that trade on a U.S. regulated exchange.
-The Fund's investment in Bitcoin and Ether futures will be limited, on an aggregate notional basis, to 5% of the Fund's assets.
-The Fund does not invest directly in or hold Bitcoin or Ether.
+The Fund will only seek investment exposure to bitcoin and ether through investment in cash-settled futures contracts that trade on a U.S. regulated exchange.
+The Fund's investment in bitcoin and ether futures will be limited, on an aggregate notional basis, to 5% of the Fund's assets.
+The Fund does not invest directly in or hold bitcoin or ether.